x-uan-ya/WealthLens/README.md

 Explainability is an important part of WealthLens.

-Instead of displaying only a risk or relevance score, each intelligence card explains the reasoning behind the item: the market or portfolio trigger, why it matters to this specific client, the estimated impact, and a suggested prepared action.
+Instead of displaying only a risk or relevance score, the system explains the reasoning behind an intelligence item.

-The reasoning follows this chain:
+For example:

 **Market Development**